-His activities in the Lincoln County War made him a wanted man, and he moved with his relatives to San Juan County.
+His activities in the Lincoln County War made him a wanted man, and he moved to San Juan County with his relatives.
 Eventually, Coe obtained amnesty from New Mexico Governor Lew Wallace.
 After brief sojourns in Nebraska and Colorado, he returned to Lincoln County in 1884, where he homesteaded what became known as the Golden Glow Ranch and operated a store there.
-He lived the rest of his life as a family man and respected member of the community, living in peace until he died in 1941.
+He lived the rest of his life as a family man and respected community member, living in peace until he died in 1941.

 Scott Cooley (1845-1876?) – Cooley was an honorable man for the first 30 years of his life and served as a Texas Ranger.
 However, that changed with his participation in the Mason County War.
 After being involved in the murders of several men, he reportedly died of brain fever in 1876.